jacobpaine/violin-tuner/README.md

 ## License

-This project is available for non-commericial uses.
+This project is available for non-commercial uses.